 Deadlocked in a heated argument over the most minor details are where I’ve found my clients for much of my career.
 I began my path as an attorney in litigation and eventually transitioned to employment law.
 My job was guiding the opposition to see my client’s point of view…and in some cases pulling my client closer to the middle ground without losing value.
 From a BIPOC perspective, I am keenly aware of the voices often excluded from national conversation.
 I vibe with Unify America’s mission to bring more people to the table.
 Let’s really see what’s important to most of us.

-VP of People and Legal
+Vice President of People and Legal

 Over the last 25 years, I’ve worked hard to help people connect with new technology.
 I launched Chicago’s first commercial radio website for WXRT, served as Web Marketing Manager for NYU Stern School of Business, and led the team on major projects for the Shedd Aquarium, The Cleveland Orchestra, and New York’s Public Theater.